 Chicago Park District Continues to Limit Use of Pesticides in Parks

-Each spring, park patrons may see dandelions growing in their neighborhood parks throughout Chicago, signifying a chemical free park that’s safe for play.
-The Chicago Park District for a sixth year is partnering with Midwest Pesticide Action Center to offer park visitors a safer and healthier park by limiting the use of pesticides throughout the district.
+Each spring, park patrons may see dandelions growing in their neighborhood parks throughout Chicago, signifying a chemical free park safe for play.
+For the seventh year, the Chicago Park District will partner with the Midwest Pesticide Action Center (MPAC) to limit its use of pesticides and offer park visitors safer and healthier parks.

-"The Park District strives to keep our Chicago parks a healthy place for everyone to enjoy," said Mike Kelly, Chicago Park District Superintendent and CEO.
-"We use natural lawn care techniques that helps keep the parks safe and healthy."
+“The Park District strives to keep our Chicago parks a healthy place for everyone to enjoy,” said Mike Kelly, Chicago Park District Superintendent and CEO.
+“We are encouraging all Chicago residents to follow the Park District’s example and use more natural lawn care techniques that keeps your lawn safe and healthy.”

 The Chicago Park District mows turf grass to keep weeds down.
 Following natural lawn care basics, the Park District keeps the grass three inches high.
 This allows the roots to grow strong and access water deep in the ground.
 As a result, the taller grass naturally shades out some weeds.
-Even after being cut, dandelion flowers are persistent and sometimes grow back overnight.
-However, the sight of dandelions indicates the grass is safe for all park patrons to play on!
+Even after cut, dandelion flowers persist and sometimes grow back overnight.
+However, the sight of dandelions indicates a safe space for all park patrons to play on.

-"Midwest Pesticide Action Center applauds the Chicago Park District’s commitment to limit the use of pesticides in order to create healthy places to play," says Ruth Kerzee, Executive Director of Midwest Pesticide Action Center.
-"Follow these four simple and cost-effective tips, and you too can enjoy a beautiful yard that is safe for children, pets, and the environment."
+“Midwest Pesticide Action Center is thrilled to include the Chicago Park District as part of our Midwest Grows Green network showing the district’s commitment to limit the use of pesticides to create healthy places to play,” says Ruth Kerzee, Executive Director of MPAC.
+“Follow these four simple and cost-effective tips, and you too can enjoy a beautiful yard safe for children, pets, and the environment.”

 Four Natural Lawn Care Tips